 Kangaroos in NSW are protected by the Biodiversity Conservation Act 2016 (BC Act).

-As part of the Kangaroo Management Program, the Department of Planning, Industry and Environment grants different types of biodiversity conservation licences under Part 2 of the BC Act to harvest kangaroos for the commercial purposes of supplying meat and skin products.
+As part of the Kangaroo Management Program, the Department of Planning and Environment grants different types of biodiversity conservation licences under Part 2 of the BC Act to harvest kangaroos for the commercial purposes of supplying meat and skin products.

 A Commercial Harvester (Kangaroo) Professional Licence and a Commercial Harvester (Kangaroo) Landholder Licence authorise persons with valid firearm licences and accreditations to harvest kangaroos and sell the carcass under a valid commercial tag advice.

 An Animal Dealer (Kangaroo) Licence authorises the licensees to deal in kangaroo carcases obtained from licenced harvesters.